tbalanos/misclassified-competing-risks-bssmle/README.md

 * time- and covariate-dependent misclassification
 * externally observed true causes

-The estimated coefficients ($\hat\gamma$) are later used to compute predicted misclassification probabilities in the main analysis dataset.
+The estimated coefficients are later used to compute predicted misclassification probabilities in the main analysis dataset.

 ---